 Hiring a car is possibly the best option if you want to head to some of the more rural areas of the UK.
 Taking a road trip around Cornwall, Scotland, or the Peak District for example is a wonderful way to see the countryside and stay in smaller towns and villages.

 Note – I would not recommend hiring a car when you are in London.
 London transport is excellent and the cost and hassle of driving in the capital is really just not worth it.

-If you are planning a road trip as part of your itinerary I would recommend taking the train to the nearest city or airport and picking up a hire car there.
-For example in 2020 we took the Caledonian sleeper from London to Fort William and picked up a hire car at the train station.
+If you are planning a road trip as part of your itinerary, I recommend taking the train to the nearest city or airport and picking up a hire car there.
+For example, in 2020 we took the Caledonian sleeper from London to Fort William and picked up a hire car at the train station.

 How much does it cost to rent a car in the UK?